facebookresearch/Neural-Code-Search-Evaluation-Dataset/README.md

-# Neural-Code-Search
+# Neural-Code-Search-Evaluation-Dataset

-Neural-Code-Search presents an evaluation dataset consisting of natural language query and code snippet pairs, with the hope that future work in this area can use this dataset as a common benchmark.
+Neural-Code-Search-Evaluation-Dataset presents an evaluation dataset consisting of natural language query and code snippet pairs, with the hope that future work in this area can use this dataset as a common benchmark.
 We also provide the results of two code search models ([NCS](https://dl.acm.org/citation.cfm?id=3211353), [UNIF](https://arxiv.org/abs/1905.03813)) from recent work.

 The full paper is available at [Neural Code Search Evaluation Dataset](https://arxiv.org/abs/1908.09804).